-- No live ammunition - No knives or arrow tips (including field points, hunting broadheads, etc.) - No functional or non-functional bows, firearms or firearm parts that could be reassembled are allowed. - No humanoid shaped targets or reference to paintball, laser tag, air-soft, or pointing of any type of firearm or bow toward another person is allowed. - · No display involving primarily tactical design firearms (i.e. AR platform or military type firearms) - No reference or use of the word "weapon" should be used in a display - Make sure there are no safety violations in your display.
+- No live ammunition - No knives or arrow tips (including field points, hunting broadheads, etc.) - No functional or non-functional bows, firearms or firearm parts that could be reassembled are allowed. - No humanoid shaped targets or reference to paintball, laser tag, air-soft, or pointing of any type of firearm or bow toward another person is allowed. - No display involving primarily tactical design firearms (i.e. AR platform or military type firearms) - No reference or use of the word "weapon" should be used in a display - Make sure there are no safety violations in your display.
 (Example: no earplugs or safety glasses in a picture of a person shooting a firearm.)

-Archery (SF)
+Archery Display (SF 50380)

-Create a display or poster relating to something you have learned or experienced.
-Project ideas (not limited to these suggestions): Parts of a bow and/or arrow, safety practices, types of bows and arrows, history of bows and arrows, etc. All exhibits should be suitable for display to the general public.
-Exhibits deemed to be inappropriate will not be displayed-if in doubt ask before starting your project idea and well before the fair; exhibits deemed to be inappropriate will not be displayed but conference judging may still be conducted so the 4-Her will learn from the experience
+Exhibit a display or poster relating to something you have learned or experienced.
+Project ideas (not limited to these suggestions): Parts of a bow and/or arrow, safety practices, types of bows and arrows, history of bows and arrows, etc.

-Rifle (SF)
+Rifle Display (SF 50381)

-Create a display or poster relating to something you have learned or experienced.
-Project ideas (not limited to): parts of a rifle, safety practices, types of rifles, history of rifles, types of ammo, etc. All exhibits should be suitable for display to the general public.
-Exhibits deemed to be inappropriate will not be displayed-if in doubt ask before starting your project idea and well before the fair; exhibits deemed to be inappropriate will not be displayed but conference judging may still be conducted so the 4-Her will learn from the experience.
+Exhibit a display or poster relating to something you have learned or experienced.
+Project ideas (not limited to): parts of a rifle, safety practices, types of rifles, history of rifles, types of ammo, etc.

-Shotgun (SF)
+Shotgun Display (SF 50382)

-Create a display or poster relating to something you have learned or experienced.
-Project ideas (not limited to): parts of a shotgun, types of ammunition, safety practices and procedures, types of shotguns, history of shotgun, etc. All exhibits should be suitable for display to the general public.
-Exhibits deemed to be inappropriate will not be displayed-if in doubt ask before starting your project idea and well before the fair; exhibits deemed to be inappropriate will not be displayed but conference judging may still be conducted so the 4-Her will learn from the experience
+Exhibit a display or poster relating to something you have learned or experienced.
+Project ideas (not limited to): parts of a shotgun, types of ammunition, safety practices and procedures, types of shotguns, history of shotgun, etc.